Keizaal/Keizaal/TROUBLESHOOTING.md

 ---

 Contact Tate Taylor on [his community Discord server](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} for individual help and guidance.
-If you make modifications to Keizaal, you do so at your own risk.
-No support will be provided.
+Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.

-Please note that manual installations are **NOT SUPPORTED**.
-There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everybody's time.
+Support for manual installations is **NOT OFFERED**.
+There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone’s time.